 3. Boosts your self-confidence

 The deep teeth cleaning process can help boost an individual's confidence.
-The process brightens the teeth' colour and enhances the individual's overall confidence.
+The process

 Does it hurt?